DanBertolini/DanBertolini/README.md

 I am an expert in front end development, but I always try to learn more about everything related to systems analysis and development.
 Especially Design System and Software Architecture in general

-I'm currently trying to work more on my GitHub, Dev.to and Medium, so if you haven't found anything interesting yet, give it some time 😅
+I'm currently trying to work more on my public GitHub, Dev.to and Medium, so if you haven't found anything interesting yet, give it some time 😅

 ## My github stats